linode/apl-docs/docs/get-started/labs/expose-services.md

 ![expose services](../../img/create-svc.png)

-2. Select the `blue` service of the Workload we created in the previous lab:
+2. Select the `blue` service of the workload created in the previous lab.
+The blue service will become available once the ArgoCD application is ready:

 ![expose services](../../img/create-svc-2.png)